Comparison

 LazeeFish vs Copilot Money

-Copilot is one of the best-designed budget apps available — and it costs $13/month, works only on Apple devices, and isn't built around the envelope method.
-LazeeFish is free, works everywhere, and puts envelope budgeting front and centre.
+Copilot is one of the best-designed budget apps available — and it costs $95/year, launched a limited web app in December 2025 (no Android), and isn't built around the envelope method.
+LazeeFish is $50/year, works everywhere, and puts envelope budgeting front and centre.

 This site